-Now, we all know that mobile phones don’t have the most amazing built-in microphones and are not suited for professional recording.
+Mobile phones generally lack the same audio quality as professional recording devices.
 However, you can still make it work and you can still come up with a good recording if you know what to do.
+Here are some tips on how to record good audio on your phone.

 Use a scotch tape